Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 execution model and shader binding table, but what about the CPU?
-On the CPU we can use [Embree](https://www.embree.org/) to accelerate ray traversal to act as our "hardware-accelerated" API, [ISPC](https://ispc.github.io/) as our SPMD programming language for vectorization and [TBB](https://github.com/intel/tbb) for multi-threading; however, the natural way to write our CPU ray tracer differs significantly from how we'd write an RTX one, since we don't have the rest of the RTX execution model, shader binding table and so on.
-But since we're on the CPU we have pretty much full control over how the code is setup and run, so what if we just implemented the same execution model on top of Embree, ISPC and TBB?
+On the CPU we can use [Embree](https://www.embree.org/) to accelerate ray traversal to act as our "hardware-accelerated" API, [ISPC](https://ispc.github.io/) as our SPMD programming language for vectorization, and [TBB](https://github.com/intel/tbb) for multi-threading.
+However, the natural way to write our CPU ray tracer differs significantly from how we'd write an RTX one, since we don't have the rest of the RTX execution model, shader binding table, and so on.
+But since we're on the CPU we have pretty much full control over how the code is setup and run, so what if we just implemented the same execution model on top of Embree, ISPC, and TBB?

 I've begun exploring exactly this idea in the [embree-sbt branch of ChameleonRT](https://github.com/Twinklebear/ChameleonRT/tree/embree-sbt/embree), which now support enough features to re-implement my original Embree path tracer backend for